 The assessment panel formed an opinion based on the determination of and on the consideration of the following:

-The fact that student are not well informed is recognized at Faculty and more collaboration between management team and students is needed.
+The fact that student are not well informed is recognized at Faculty level and more collaboration between management team and students is needed.
 Also more collaboration is needed between management team and nurses who are working in the hospital.
 Regular meetings should be organized.
 Through exchange of ideas enhance quality of the study program.

-Recommendations for improvement:

-The syllabi and curriculumus should be given to all students in a written form (pocket site) since experience show that the information from the web site is not used in an acceptable way

-Evaluation with questionnaires mainly is done by the students.
-The organization of the questionnaire should be improvedis organized on good way also the possibilities for answering the questionnaire which at now just can be made online.
-Connecting this procedure to normal lectures might enhance the attendance of students answering the questionnaire

-Results and consequences of the evaluation should be made transparent to all structures on the faculty. participants
+The syllabi and curriculum should be given to all students in a written form (pocket site) since experience show that the information from the web site is not used in an acceptable way.
+Evaluation with questionnaires is mainly done by the students.
+The organization of the questionnaire is organized on a good way.
+Connecting this procedure to normal lectures might enhance the attendance of students answering the questionnaire.
+Results and consequences of the evaluation should be made transparent to all structures on the faculty.

 Opinion on Criterion 4, Students: